BioAnalyticResource/eFP-Seq-Browser-ADAMA/README.md

 # eFP-Seq-Browser-ADAMA

-ADAMA Adapter for eFP-Seq Browser
+The repository has ADAMA adapters for BAR eFP-Seq Browser for Araport.